Using the API Consumer Application Security Policy

 You can create an API Consumer Application Security Policy instance using Add Policy in the Policies > Operational Policies section.

 When you Modify the API Consumer Application Security Policy on the Policy Details page the initial policy will look like this.
 The No Signature checked option provides a simple header security (for example, ApplicationSecurityUnsigned) default policy.

 Another common simple header security policy for Community Manager applications provides SHA1-Shared Secret (for example, ApplicationSecuritySigned) support as follows:

 You can get started using the default policy configurations (provided here), and then expand your configuration based on your requirements:

 Step 3: Assign Policy to API in Community Manager

 After you configure the policy, launch Community Manager and assign the policy:

-On the API Details page, select Edit, go to the Proxy page, select (e.g., ApplicationSecurityUnsigned), and save the configuration.
+On the API Details page, select Edit, go to the Proxy page, select (for example, ApplicationSecurityUnsigned), and save the configuration.